 One way to make sure your bowels are out the door before you go for your run is to eat some yogurt.
 "Probiotics replenish gut bacteria, making it more comfortable to go," she says.
 "Calcium is also important for female runners to ensure they aren't breaking down that skeletal mass."
 Give yourself enough time to digest (two to three hours), or you could eat it the night before you're going running so you can ensure a healthy morning bowel movement before you leave.

 Some fruits, like pineapples and prunes, contain a compound called sugar alcohol.
 "They have a laxative effect and wouldn't be ideal right before a run," Rissetto says.
 Citrus fruits have very low sugar alcohol, on the other hand, so you don't have to worry about that.
 Plus, eating fruits and vegetables regularly is a good way to make sure you have predictable bowel movements — and no surprises on your run, Kruse says.

-"Higher-fiber foods that help foods pass through your gut seem to work double time with your run," Kruse says.
+"Higher-fibre foods that help foods pass through your gut seem to work double time with your run," Kruse says.
 Add the fact that you're hydrating with water, and your bowels will be on their way.
-Insoluble fiber adds bulk to your stool to help move it through your intestines, and soluble fiber dissolves in water, forming a gel-like material that moves stools out — and most foods contain different amounts of both, Rissetto says.
-Avoid foods like oatmeal, apples, beans, or nuts before a run, because they're all high-fiber foods.
+Insoluble fibre adds bulk to your stool to help move it through your intestines, and soluble fibre dissolves in water, forming a gel-like material that moves stools out — and most foods contain different amounts of both, Rissetto says.
+Avoid foods like oatmeal, apples, beans, or nuts before a run, because they're all high-fibre foods.
 Fats in general — like bacon, avocado, and cheese — can also take longer to digest, so it could upset your stomach while you run, Johnson says.